estuary/flow/site/docs/reference/Connectors/capture-connectors/greenhouse.md

 ## Prerequisites

-* To set up the Greenhouse source connector, you'll need the [Harvest API key](https://developers.greenhouse.io/harvest.html#authentication) with permissions to the resources Airbyte should be able to access.
+* To set up the Greenhouse source connector, you'll need the [Harvest API key](https://developers.greenhouse.io/harvest.html#authentication) with permissions to the resources Estuary Flow should be able to access.

 ## Configuration